 In some cases, there may be ethical concerns about conducting a randomized evaluation–such as when the intervention is an entitlement, or the implementing partner has the resources to treat the full study sample.
 Design modification may help to address these concerns.
 It is possible to conduct a randomized evaluation without restricting access to the intervention; for example, as described in Introductions to randomized evaluations, we could randomly select people to receive encouragement to enroll in a program, such as reminder emails or phone calls, without denying any interested participants access.
 If the implementing partner has the resources to treat the full sample–but does not yet know if the intervention is effective–researchers can use a randomized phase-in design to initially treat part of the sample and learn the intervention effects before extending the treatment to the full sample.

 For more details on how research design can solve challenges to randomization, see J-PAL North America’s guide to Real-World Challenges to Randomization, our Ethics resource, or our How to Randomize lecture.
-Information on how to write IRB applications for a research study and to navigate the legal and institutional requirements when working with an IRB can be found here.
+For information on how to write IRB applications for a research study and to navigate the legal and institutional requirements when working with an IRB see our Institutional review board proposals resource.
 Information on how J-PAL research projects comply with IRB ethical guidelines can be found in J-PAL’s Research Protocols.

 In the most basic randomization design, researchers randomize who does and does not receive the program.
 If that is unfeasible, such as in the above examples due to ethical considerations, researchers can modify the design–such as randomizing when groups receive a treatment, or who delivers the treatment.
 Note, too, that the cost and effort in conducting surveys and implementing a program will have implications for the design and sample size of a randomized evaluation.
 These modifications may change the generalizability of the research findings (see below), but preserve the internal validity of the findings due to the randomization.
 See J-PAL North America’s guide to Real-World Challenges to Randomization and their Solutions, our Randomization resource, or our How to Randomize lecture for more information.